top of page

 1. Login to your Starlink account

-From there you go through the activation process in the new account.
+From there you go through the activation process in the new account, entering the Starlink identifier when prompted.

 Something to be aware of is you can run into problems in some places if the billing address on the account doesn't match the billing address on your card, for example dishes with service addresses in the United States.